McJoe21Dev/api-docs/apis-1/packages.md

 {% endswagger-response %}
 {% endswagger %}

-Example of what the query endpoint will return for the <mark style="color:blue;background-color:orange;">game</mark> query if it works.
+Example of what the query endpoint will return for the "**game"** query.

 ```json
 {